Stock Markets Flat As Virus Cases Spike - UrduPoint

 Analysts said markets have been jolted also by US Director of National Intelligence John Ratcliffe's revelations that Russia and Iran have meddled in the election run-up, sending "spoofed" emails to Americans "designed to intimidate voters, incite social unrest, and damage President Trump".

-The claims will likely lead to fresh concerns about the result being contested, which could drag on for weeks and cause uncertainty on markets.
+Trump and his Democratic challenger Joe Biden face-off later Thursday with all bets off as to how it will turn out after a first debate turned into a shouting match and the second was dropped.

-- Pound retreats - The pound gave up some of the strong gains won Wednesday against the Dollar and euro on hopes of a post-Brexit tade deal between Britain and the European Union.
+- Pound retreats - The pound gave up some of the strong gains won Wednesday against the Dollar and euro on hopes of a post-Brexit trade deal between Britain and the European Union.

 EU negotiators headed to London on Thursday to resume talks after Britain called off a boycott, with both sides vowing to work round the clock to seal a deal in the short time left.